Fohdeesha/lab-docu/docs/H710-D1-Blade.md

 ChipRevision : D1
 SAS Address  : xxxx (will differ)
 ```
-**Note:** The system you are using & flashing should also be a blade model!
-For instance PERC Minis in an M420, M620, M820 etc. If you're not sure what that means, stop and go back to the [introduction page](perc.md) and get on the right guide.

 Next, you need to note the SAS address of the card from the above output so we can program it back later.
 Take a screenshot of the console, or otherwise note down the address so you can write it back at the end of the guide.
 It's not a huge deal if you lose it, but it's easiest to program back the original address instead of generating a new one.